wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-deviceKey | String | Unique key for the device. level | String | Level of the log.
+id | String | Unique identifier for the device. level | String | Level of the log.
 Only 'fatal','error','warn','info','debug' or 'trace' allowed. message | String | Message of the log data | Any | Data associated with the log.
 A number, string or object can be passed into this.